isomerpages/isomerpages-govtech/media/media-releases/_posts/2017-12-18-corppass-to-be-the-only-login-method-for-businesses-to-transact-with-the-government-from-q3-2018.md

 permalink: /media/media-releases/corppass-to-be-the-only-login-method
 date: 2017-12-18
 ---
+> More than eight in 10 businesses now using CorpPass

 More than 80 per cent of businesses that have regular transactions with the Government have registered for and started using Singapore Corporate Access (CorpPass), to better protect and manage their corporate data.
 CorpPass is another initiative which demonstrates Singapore’s commitment to create better efficiencies and a more secure digital ecosystem for businesses to thrive in a Smart Nation.

 The Government Technology Agency (GovTech) expects more than 250,000 active businesses to use CorpPass, which will be the only login method for online corporate transactions with the Government from Q3 2018.